 This step is necessary as the LASC Civil Court does not allow filers or the EFSP to cancel or edit a filing once submitted.
 Additionally, when a filer or the EFSP reaches out to LASC directly to request they edit or cancel a filing, the LASC filing clerk will not edit or cancel the pending filing.
 They are required to review the pending envelope based on its merits alone.

 If LASC’s EFM returns an amount for estimated fees at this time when you believe it should not have, please either email us at firstname.lastname@example.org or click the Live Chat Support button in the lower right corner so that a chat agent may assist.

 Once again, you should reach out to us BEFORE submitting the filing to LASC Civil if you see any payment error issues in this section.

-Requests for Refund
+Submit a Request for Refund

 Disputing Charges With Your Bank Does Not Resolve the Issue

 If a filer believes LASC has charged the fees incorrectly, then they will want to address the payment issue with LASC directly.
 Disputing the charges with your bank will not solve the issue.

 When a filer disputes charges with their bank, and it results in a chargeback to the EFSP, the EFSP is obligated to report any unpaid fees back to LASC; regardless of reason.
 This can result in delays in a filer’s case or the LASC filing clerk has the option of marking the fees unpaid on the case in their Case Management System.